-BATON ROUGE, LA (WAFB) - A Baton Rouge man has pleaded guilty to running an unlicensed money transmitting business as part of a scheme to aid and abet a conspiracy to distribute drugs and commit international money laundering.
+BATON ROUGE, LA (WAFB) - A Baton Rouge man was sentenced to 57 months in federal prison after pleading guilty to running an unlicensed money transmitting business as part of a scheme to aid and abet a conspiracy to distribute drugs and commit international money laundering.

 Donovan Barker, 59, made his initial court appearance on Oct.
 25 and pleaded not guilty.
 Then on Friday, May 31, Barker made another court appearance and changed his plea to guilty.
 He faces a significant prison sentence, as well as a fine and period of supervised release.

 According to confessions made during his plea, between September of 2012 and May of 2016, people known to Barker conspired to distribute carisoprodol, tramadol, and other drugs, by shipping them in bulk to the U.S. to be distributed to individual buyers in smaller quantities.
 Barker reportedly admitted to helping those people by accepting the bulk shipments at his house and mailing the drugs to individual buyers.
 In January of 2013, the Department of Justice (DOJ) says law enforcement agents seized more than 50,000 doses of tramadol and carisoprodol from Barker’s house.

 After those drugs were seized, Barker started operating as a money launderer for those involved in the scheme, the DOJ says.
 As the drugs were sold, Barker would receive payments and wire the proceeds to others.
 Barker owned and operated several businesses (Quantum Information Technologies, Caring Partners 1, llc, Don Western Sky, llc, Life Positive Services, llc, and Healthy Life 1, llc.), which sold and distributed green tea extracts and herbal supplements, that he used to assist in the drug distribution scheme.